-Instruction 3 L Hours per Week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per Week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 - 1. Causes for industrial accidents and preventive steps to be taken. - 2.
 Fundamental concepts of maintenance engineering. - 3.
 About wear and corrosion along with preventive steps to be taken. - 4.
 The basic concepts and importance of fault tracing. - 5.
 The steps involved in carrying out periodic and preventive maintenance of various equipments used in industry.